Robert Jenrick defects to Reform after Tory sacking

 Robert Jenrick has defected to Reform UK after being sacked from the Tory frontbench by Kemi Badenoch because of “irrefutable evidence that he was plotting” to jump ship in a “damaging” way.

+“The bulk of the party don’t get it.
+Don’t have the stomach for the radical change this country needs.”

-Reform leader Nigel Farage said he would “buy Kemi lunch next week and say thank you”, as he confirmed Mr Jenrick was joining his party.
+Mr Farage joked he would “buy Kemi lunch next week and say thank you”, as he confirmed Mr Jenrick was joining his party.

 “I’ve had to think very quickly as to how I should respond to this, and I just want to say thank you to Kemi Badenoch, this is the latest Christmas present I’ve ever had,” the Reform UK leader told a Thursday afternoon Westminster press conference.